-Creating a table for your data file allows you to later share a copy of this table in a Discovery Workspace within a project on Senate.
-Within a Discovery Workspace, authorized users can easily connect to the AWS Redshift database and query any tables that have been approved for access.
+Creating a table for your data file allows you to later share a copy of this table in a Workspace within a project on Senate.
+Within a Workspace, authorized users can easily connect to the AWS Redshift database and query any tables that have been approved for access.

-Creating and sharing a table (rather than a data file only in a project) allows authorized users in a Discovery Workspace to take advantage of the fast query and computing performance of a Redshift database.
+Creating and sharing a table (rather than a data file only in a project) allows authorized users in a Workspace to take advantage of the fast query and computing performance of a Redshift database.